 2021 Prime Time Avenger 29QBS with Quad Bunks

 (And Delivery and Setup by the Owner!)

 - Sleeps: 8

 - Gray water: 34 gallons

 About this RV

 This 2021 Prime Time Avenger is the perfect large travel trailer rental for folks with a large family!
-It has a private owners bedroom in the front of the trailer and a bunk room that sleeps 4 in the back of the camper.
-Then the dinette and the family room sofa both convert into beds. as well.
+It has a private owner’s bedroom in the front of the trailer and a bunk room that sleeps 4 in the back of the camper.
+The dinette and the family room sofa both convert into beds. as well.
 So sleeping up to 8 people very comfortably is no problem in this spacious camper.

 7. Best Drivable RV Rental

 - Length: 29 feet